Authentication with the Azure SDK for Go (legacy)

 Use device token authentication

 If you want users to sign in interactively, the best way is through device token authentication.
-This authentication flow passes the user a token to paste into a Microsoft sign-in site, where they then authenticate with an Azure Active Directory (AAD) account.
+This authentication flow passes the user a token to paste into a Microsoft sign-in site, where they then authenticate with a Microsoft Entra account.
 This authentication method supports accounts that have multifactor authentication enabled, unlike standard username/password authentication.

 To use device token authentication, create a DeviceFlowConfig authorizer with the NewDeviceFlowConfig function.
 Call Authorizer on the resulting object to start the authentication process.
 Device flow authentication blocks program execution until the whole authentication flow is complete.